signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

      sudo apt-get update
      sudo apt-get install --only-upgrade splunk-otel-auto-instrumentation
      ```
-     **Note:** You may be prompted to keep or overwrite the configuration file
+     **Note:** You may be prompted to keep or overwrite the configuration files
-     at `/usr/lib/splunk-instrumentation/instrumentation.conf`.
-Choosing to
+     in the `/etc/splunk/zeroconfig` directory.
+Choosing to overwrite will
-     overwrite will revert this file to the default file provided by the new
+     revert this file to the default file provided by the new package.
-     package.
    - RPM:
      - `yum`
        ```sh